Playfair Mining (CVE:PLY) Trading Down 20% – Here’s What Happened

-Shares of Playfair Mining Ltd. (CVE:PLY – Get Free Report) traded down 20% during mid-day trading on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-413,816 shares traded hands during trading, an increase of 139% from the average session volume of 172,991 shares.
+Playfair Mining Ltd. (CVE:PLY – Get Free Report)’s stock price traded down 20% during mid-day trading on Monday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+413,816 shares traded hands during trading, an increase of 138% from the average session volume of 174,158 shares.
 The stock had previously closed at C$0.03.

 Playfair Mining Company Profile